-In descending order of size, surface combatants include battleships, cruisers, destroyers, frigates, corvettes (also called light frigates), and patrol craft.6 The Navy no longer operates battleships.7 The Navy's surface combatant force in recent decades has consisted largely of cruisers, destroyers, and frigates.8
+In descending order of size, surface combatants include battleships, cruisers, destroyers, frigates, corvettes (also called light frigates), and patrol craft.
+The Navy no longer operates battleships.
+The Navy's surface combatant force in recent decades has consisted largely of cruisers, destroyers, and frigates.

 Roles, Missions, and Capabilities.
-From World War II until the 1980s, surface combatants were viewed largely as defensive escorts for protecting other Navy surface ships (i.e., aircraft carriers, amphibious ships, and auxiliary ships)9 and commercial cargo ships.
+From World War II until the 1980s, surface combatants were viewed largely as defensive escorts for protecting other Navy surface ships (i.e., aircraft carriers, amphibious ships, and auxiliary ships) and commercial cargo ships.
 During this period, the primary missions of surface combatants were anti-air warfare (AAW) and anti-submarine warfare (ASW), and designs for Navy surface combatant classes were determined in large part by decisions as to whether a given class should emphasize AAW, ASW, or both.
 Additional but more secondary surface combatant missions during this period included anti-surface warfare (ASuW) and attacking coastal land targets with guns.

 The largely escort-oriented role of Navy surface combatants changed in the 1980s with the advent of three major new systems - the Tomahawk cruise missile, the vertical launch system (VLS), and the Aegis ship combat system.
 The Tomahawk gave surface combatants an ability to attack enemy targets at ranges comparable to targets that could be attacked by carrier-based aircraft.
-The VLS, which is a battery do not qualify as battle force ships, such as patrol craft and military sealift ships that transport equipment and supplies from one land mass to another, are categorized as local defense and miscellaneous support forces.
-As of the end of FY2005, the Navy counted 282 battle force ships and 130 local defense and miscellaneous support forces ships.
+The VLS, which is a battery of vertically oriented missile-launch tubes that is countersunk into the ship's deck, permitted surface combatants to carry and launch an increased number of Tomahawks (and other missiles).
+The Aegis system - an integrated ship combat battle force ships and 130 local defense and miscellaneous support forces ships.